-16 Game of Thrones Filming Locations You Can Visit Now
+16 Game of Thrones Filming Locations You Can Visit in Real Life

-As we impatiently wait for Game of Thrones' season 7 return—mark your cal for Sunday, July 16th—we couldn’t help but hype ourselves up with a look into the real-life destinations that serve as the fantasy epic’s backdrop.
+As we impatiently wait for the final season of Game of Thrones—mark your cal for Sunday, April 14th—we couldn’t help but hype ourselves up with a look into the real-life destinations that serve as the fantasy epic’s backdrop.
 From seaside Croatian villages and rolling Irish countryside to verdant Spanish gardens and volcanic Icelandic lakes, this is where our favorite fictional characters live, breathe, scheme, and—all-too-often—die.

 Dubrovnik, Croatia — King’s Landing